 - Tierra Linda – a 45-unit, scattered-site, affordable housing development currently under construction, built to green standards and enriched by a Community Health Action Plan formed in partnership with Enterprise Community Partners.

-- Advocate (LUCHA Law Project and community organizing)
+- Advocate (Community Law Program, eTOD, and community organizing)

-- Educate (homebuyer assistance, foreclosure prevention, and financial empowerment)
+- Educate (homebuyer assistance, foreclosure prevention, and financial capability)

 - Build (affordable housing development, home repairs, property management)